 The United States attempted similar diplomacy with the Arab group of countries, Egypt in particular, but was less successful.
-The Egyptian Foreign Minister at the time, Amr Moussa, remained critical of Israel's rejection of the NPT and demanded a solution to this rejection, calling for the Middle East to become a weapons of mass destruction-free zone.
-Another critic of U.S. NPT policy was the able Mexican diplomat Miguel Marin Bosch, who was marginalized under U.S. pressure.
+The Egyptian Foreign Minister at the time, Amr Moussa, remained critical of Israel's rejection of the NPT and demanded a solution to this rejection, calling for the Middle East to become a weapons of mass destruction- free zone.
+Another critic of U.S. NPT The management of NPT diplomacy Jayantha Dhanapala on the global nuclear future policy was the able Mexican diplomat Miguel Marin Bosch, who was marginalized under U.S. pressure.
 A series of articles in The Washington Post on the eve of the NPTREC outlined U.S. policy and its diplomatic efforts.
 In marked contrast to the well-organized U.S. diplomatic offensive, the NAM countries had no similar campaign.
 No alternative to indefinite extension was conceptualized clearly or pursued vigorously, although many delegations proposed extensions of varying length since an extension would have given NAM the leverage it wanted.
-Even the critics outside the NPT. like India. made no effort to see that their wishes for a deadlocked conference were realized by way of an organized NAM stance.
+Even the critics outside the NPT, like India, made no effort to see that their wishes for a deadlocked conference were realized by way of an organized NAM stance.